fnichol/iocage-plugin-index/README.md

 ## Release History

-This project uses a "deployable master" strategy, meaning that the `master` branch is assumed to be working and production ready.
+This project uses a "deployable main" strategy, meaning that the `main` branch is assumed to be working and production ready.
 As such there is no formal versioning process and therefore also no formal changelog documentation.

 ## Authors